DS-Homebrew/hiyaCFW/README.md

 - Run blocked flashcards (such as R4 Ultra)
 - Remove Region-Locking
 - Run 3DS-exclusive DSiWare (such as WarioWare Touched)
+- Custom splash screens

 # Compiling

-In order to compile this on your own, you will need [devkitPro](https://devkitpro.org/) with the devkitARM toolchain, plus the necessary tools and libraries.
-DevkitPro includes `dkp-pacman` for easy installation of all components:
+In order to compile this on your own, you will need [devkitPro](https://devkitpro.org/)'s toolchains with the devkitARM, plus the necessary tools and libraries. `dkp-pacman` is included for easy installation of all components:

 ```
  $ dkp-pacman -Syu devkitARM general-tools dstools ndstool libnds libfat-nds